STAND. COM. REP. NO. 2963

-Your Committee on Judiciary, to which was referred S.B.
-No. 2742 entitled:
+Your Committee on Commerce, Consumer Protection, and Affordable Housing, to which was referred H.B.
+No. 2254, H.D.
+2, entitled:

-"A BILL FOR AN ACT RELATING TO THEFT,"
+"A BILL FOR AN ACT RELATING TO BANKS AND FINANCIAL INSTITUTIONS,"

 begs leave to report as follows:

-As affirmed by the record of votes of the members of your Committee on Judiciary that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
-No. 2742, as amended herein, and recommends that it pass Second Reading in the form attached hereto as S.B.
-No. 2742, S.D.
-1, and be placed on the calendar for Third Reading.
+As affirmed by the record of votes of the members of your Committee on Commerce, Consumer Protection, and Affordable Housing that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
+No. 2254, H.D.
+2, as amended herein, and recommends that it pass Second Reading in the form attached hereto as H.B.
+No. 2254, H.D.
+2, S.D.
+1, and be referred to the Committee on Judiciary and Labor.